Frequently asked questions

 Is domain validation mandatory?

-Currently, domain validation is optional at launch.
-DOM checks will not be enforced, allowing you to familiarize with the process.
-DOM will be gradually enforced, with mandatory domain validation as a prerequisite for all hostnames being onboarded.
+Domain validation is currently optional.
+DOM checks will not be enforced, and you will not be blocked from activating a configuration version with a new hostname.
+This is to allow for familiarization with the new process.
+DOM will be enforced, with mandatory domain validation as a prerequisite for all new onboarded hostnames, in a later phase.
 New customers will be automatically enrolled in the enforced mode, and existing customers will gradually be transitioned to enforced mode.

 Do I need to validate existing/active hostnames?